-- 4. The full project description is set out in the ES Chapter 5 Project Description (Document 6.1.05) and referenced in the Planning Statement (PS) which accompanies the DCO application (Document 8.2) at Section 1.2.
-Site selection and assessment of alternatives is addressed in ES Chapter 4 Site Selection and Assessment of Alternatives (Document 6.1.04) and at Section 1.2.1 of the PS and, in particular, the consultation that has been taken into account during the onshore and offshore site selection and the key decisions on project design in the light of consultation feedback; these documents further outline that the Project is compliant with EN-1 in relation to site selection. - 5.
-Additional detail on the importance of offshore wind energy (and by extension, the Project) in meeting global, European Union and United Kingdom policy commitments for renewable energy and wider policy objectives for UK energy security, decarbonisation and economic growth is outlined in the ES Chapter 2 Need for the Project (Document 6.1.02).
+- 4. The detailed project description is included in ES Chapter 5 Project Description (Document 6.1.5, APP-218) and referenced in the Planning Statement (section 1.2, Document 8.1, APP-693), with respect to compliance with the relevant National Policy Statements.
+Site selection and assessment of alternatives is addressed in ES Chapter 4 Site Selection and Assessment of Alternatives (Document 6.1.4, APP-217) and in section 1.2.1 of the Planning Statement (APP-693). - 5.
+Additional detail on the importance of offshore wind energy (and by extension, the Project) in meeting global, European Union and United Kingdom policy commitments for renewable energy, and wider policy objectives for UK energy security, decarbonisation and economic growth is provided in the ES Chapter 2 Need for the Project (Document 6.1.2, APP-215).